 Potential adverse effects of the Tangie weed strain

-Typical of most weed strains, Tangie also produces the medical condition of dry mouth which can cause rapid deterioration of oral health.
-But again that is not much a problem a glass of water or two can’t handle.
-Matter of fact you can use any other refreshments just not alcohol as the combination can be severely toxic.
+Typical of most weed strains, Tangie also produces the medical condition of dry mouth, which can cause rapid deterioration of oral health.
+But again, that is not much a problem a glass of water or two can’t handle.
+As a matter of fact, you can use any other refreshments, just not alcohol, as the combination can be severely toxic.

 When you are using Tangie marijuana under prescription, you are unlikely to experience any adverse side effects.
 The quantities are measured out carefully to balance the outcomes.
 However, there are instances when persons will experience the attacks.
 Especially those with low tolerance and higher susceptibility to panic attacks or paranoia – so, be careful!

-When considering whether to wake and bake Tangie, it is essential to understand that operating of heavy machinery is not advisable under any form of medication that alters your nervous system.
+When considering whether to wake and bake Tangie, it is essential to understand that heavy machinery operating is not advisable under any form of medication that alters your nervous system.
 A doctor’s prescription is necessary for certainty when you want to enhance your capability at work.
 Remember – we react differently to the same substances.
-So, start with baby steps if you are using without a prescription which by the way, we do not recommend.
+So, start with baby steps if you are using without a prescription, which we do not recommend.
 Depending on your line of work, you might get some useful nitrous to burn through the day.
-But, at times you might get too relaxed to even move.
-Which may be strange, as the tangie weed does not have any prominent sedative effects.
+But, at times, you might get too relaxed even to move.
+This may be strange, as the tangie weed does not have any prominent sedative effects.